osa1/lexgen/README.md

 ## Handle, rule, error, and action types

-The `lexer` macro generates a few types with names derived from the lexer name and type specified by the user.
-If the lexer type is declared as `Lexer(State) -> Token` at the beginning of lexer, the generated types are:
+The `lexer` macro generates a struct with the name specified by the user in the first line of the lexer definition.
+In the example at the beginning (`Lexer -> Token;`), name of the struct is `Lexer`.

-- `LexerAction`: this is the type returned by user actions.
-You don't need to worry about the detail of this type as the handle type has methods for generating `LexerAction`s.

-- `LexerRule`: see the `LexerHandle::switch` method below.

-- `LexerHandle`: this type is the argument type of user actions.
-It provides methods for manipulating user and lexer states, and getting the current match.
-  The API is:
+A mut reference to this type is passed to semantic action functions.
+In the implementation of a semantic action, you should use one of the methods below drive the lexer and return tokens:

 - `fn match_(&self) -> &str`: returns the current match
 - `fn peek(&mut self) -> Option<char>`: looks ahead one character
 - `fn state(&mut self) -> &mut <user state type>`: returns a mutable reference to the user state
-  - `fn return_(&self, token: <user token type>) -> LexerAction`: returns the passed token as a match.
+- `fn return_(&self, token: <user token type>) -> SemanticActionResult`:
+  returns the passed token as a match.
-  - `fn continue_(&self) -> LexerAction`: ignores the current match and continues lexing in the same lexer state.
-Useful for skipping whitespace and comments.
+- `fn continue_(&self) -> SemanticActionResult`: ignores the current match and continues lexing in the same lexer state.
+Useful for skipping characters.
-  - `fn switch(&mut self, rule: LexerRule) -> LexerAction`: used for switching between lexer states.
-The `LexerRule` is an enum with a variant for each rule set name, for example, `LexerRule::Init`.
+- `fn switch(&mut self, rule: LexerRule) -> SemanticActionResult`: used for switching between lexer states.
+The `LexerRule` (where `Lexer` part is the name of the lexer as specified by the user) is an enum with a variant for each rule set name, for example, `LexerRule::Init`.
 See the stateful lexer example below.
-  - `fn switch_and_return(&mut self, rule: LexerRule, token: <user token type>) -> LexerAction`: switches to the given lexer state and returns the given token.
+- `fn switch_and_return(&mut self, rule: LexerRule, token: <user token type>) -> SemanticActionResult`: switches to the given lexer state and returns the given token.
 - `fn reset_match(&mut self)`: resets the current match.
 E.g. if you call `match_()` right after `reset_match()` it will return an empty string.

+Semantic action functions should return a `SemanticActionResult` value obtained from one of the methods listed above.

 ## Stateful lexer example